libgdx/libgdx.github.io/wiki/input/vibrator.md

 Gdx.input.vibrate(1000, 255, true);
 ```

-If the `fallback` boolean is `true`, devices without amplitude control will ignore the amplitude argument.
+If the `fallback` boolean is `true`, Android devices without amplitude control will ignore the amplitude argument, and iPhones without iOS 13 or newer will ignore all arguments.

-### Preset vibrations
+### Preset

 libGDX provides three preset vibration intensities: